MaastrichtU-CDS/vertibayes/README.md

 ## Data setup:

 The project currently expects data to be presented in a csv.
-The top row is assumed to contain the typing of the attributes (bool, string, number).
+The top row is assumed to contain the typing of the attributes (bool, string, numeric, real).
 The second row is assumed to be attribute ID's.
 We also assume the first collumn to contain ID's.
 The assumption is that the first collumn contains the recordId's.

 ### Unknown data